P-Mercator/Statistical_Learning_Project/README.md

 # Statistical_Learning_Project

-The repository was created in order four our team of 4 Big Data Analytics graduate students to share ideas and code to complete the main and only assignment of our Statistical Learning course.
+The repository was created in order for our team of 4 Big Data Analytics graduate students to share ideas and code to complete the main and only assignment of our Statistical Learning course.
 You can find a copy report in [HERE](./Image_recognition-Report.pdf)

 ## Goal